top of page

 + CHAGRA DE JUEGOS

-> Book of games and pedagogical activities (designed by Taller dos puntos) to support community leaders in the development of activities in their schools.
-The word Chagra refers to the vegetable patch (the vegetation and fruits that are grown there) and the different knowledges and cares that take place.
-Appealing to this word we wanted to recognize playing and games as important elements of the community and collective memory.
-The book is written as a myth that relates the materials and dynamics with stories from the Kamëntšá community.
+> Book of games and pedagogical activities (designed by Taller dos puntos) to support community leaders in developing artistic activities in their schools.
+The word Chagra refers to the vegetable patch as a space for community knowledge; it doesn't refer only to the vegetation and fruits that grow there but also to the care, knowledge, and boundaries with land and territory.
+Appealing to this word in the title, playing was promoted as an important element of the collective memory.
+Its content is written as a myth, relating the materials and dynamics with stories from the Kamëntšá community.

 > Self-managed events (with the support of Improvisual project, Daniel Montoya and Enclave de libros).